What Is Sales Agreement?

 In writing a sales agreement, make sure to provide also a specific description about the condition of the item being sold.
 This includes stating whether the item is being sold as it is so that the buyer would also know that you are not the one responsible for the current defects and damages in the item.
 This would also help the buyer identify easily what parts of the item that needs replacements if ever he/she wishes to amend it.

 5. Write A Provision

 If the sale transaction would involve shipment deliveries, it's best if you make provisions for it.
 If there is a third party involved, then include a provision which indicates that you are not held liable for the damages that occurred while it is being shipped.

 6. Have It Signed

 After successfully developing your sales agreement, have it signed by both parties to make it formal.
 To make it even legally binding you may have it also notarized.
-After doing so, your agreement is now ready to be presented.
+After doing so, your simple agreement is now ready to be presented.